Strong almost finiteness: Strong F lner Hyperfiniteness implies Strong Almost Finiteness

 In this section we establish one more equivalent of Strong F\o lner Hyperfiniteness.
 First let us give a precise definition for strong almost finiteness. \begin{definition} The graph $G\in\grd$ is strongly almost finite if for any $\eps>0$ there exists $r\geq 1$ and a probability measure $\nu$ on the space $P_G(\eps,r)$ of $(\eps,r)$-F\o lner packings satisfying the following two conditions. \begin{itemize} \item $\nu$ is concentrated on tilings, that is, on packings $\cP$ that fully covers $V(G)$. \item For each $x\in V(G)$ the $\nu$-measure of tilings such that $x$ in on the boundary of the tile containg $x$ is less than $\eps$. \end{itemize} \end{definition}

 The goal of this section is to prove Theorem \ref{elsotetel}. \proof The ``if'' part follows from the definition, we need to focus on the ``only if'' part.
 So, let $G\in\grd$ be a strongly F\o lner hyperfinite graph.
-An analogue of the following Ornstein-Weiss type result \cite{OWE} is presented in \cite{Down} for the group case, however, our proof strategy is quite different. \begin{proposition} For any $\eps>0$ there exists $\delta>0$, $r\geq 1$ and an $(\eps,r)$-F\o lner packing $\cP=\{H_i\}_{i=1}^\infty$ such that for any $\delta$-F\o lner set $T\subset V(G)$, the subsets $H_i$ that are contained by $T$ cover at least $(1-\eps)|T|$ vertices of $T$. \end{proposition} \proof Let $r\geq 1$ and $\nu$ be a Borel probability measure on the space \\$P_G(\eps,r)$ of $(\eps,r)$-F\o lner packings such that for any vertex $x\in V(G)$
+The next proposition has analogues in Ornstein-Weiss theory, but the assumption of strong F\o lner hyperfiniteness in the present setting makes the proof simpler. \begin{proposition} For any $\eps>0$ there exists $\delta>0$, $r\geq 1$ and an $(\eps,r)$-F\o lner packing $\cP=\{H_i\}_{i=1}^\infty$ such that for any $\delta$-F\o lner set $T\subset V(G)$, the subsets $H_i$ that are contained in $T$ cover at least $(1-\eps)|T|$ vertices of $T$. \end{proposition} \proof Let $r\geq 1$ and $\nu$ be a Borel probability measure on the space \\$P_G(\eps,r)$ of $(\eps,r)$-F\o lner packings such that for any vertex $x\in V(G)$

 Pick $\delta>0$ in such a way that if $T$ is a $\delta$-F\o lner set in $V(G)$ then

 where

 Observe that if $x\in T'$ for some $\delta$-F\o lner set $T$, then $B^G_{2r+1}(x)\subset T$.
 Hence, we have the following lemma. \begin{lemma} If $H_1$ and $H_2$ are both $(\eps,r)$-F\o lner sets, $H_1$ intersects $T'$ and $H_2$ intersects the complement of $T$, then $H_1$ and $H_2$ are disjoint sets. \end{lemma}